-To find out what financial aid might be available to you, contact the Student Financial Aid Office at email@example.com or visit www.kent.edu/financialaid.
-Additionally, many graduate programs offer one of three types of graduate assistantships: administrative, teaching or research.
-Most assistantships are awarded to doctoral students adn some programs fund 100% of their graduate students while others do not.
+To find out what financial aid might be available to you, contact the Student Financial Aid Office at firstname.lastname@example.org or visit www.kent.edu/financialaid.
+Many graduate programs offer one of three types of graduate assistantships: administrative, teaching or research.
+Most assistantships are awarded to doctoral students, and some programs fund 100% of their graduate students while others do not.
 These competitive awards typically provide compensation in the form of a full tuition waiver in addition to a monthly stipend for 10-20 hours of work per week.
-It is recommended that the student first inquire through their academic program regarding the availability of assistantships; however, other available assistantships along with other campus jobs are posted through Career Services at experience.kent.edu.
+Students should first inquire through their academic program regarding the availability of assistantships; however, other available assistantships and campus jobs are posted through Career Services at experience.kent.edu.
 For more information on the role and status of graduate appointees, click here.
 To access the graduate assistantship application (teaching and research), click here.

 What is a graduate assistantship?

-Assistantships provide students with training and valuable professional experience in a variety of higher education work environments.
+Assistantships provide students with training and valuable professional experience in higher education work environments.
 Assistantship duties should not interfere unduly with academic studies, but rather should contribute to students' intellectual growth and degree goals.

-Assistantships are considered primarily as a form of financial aid to help students complete graduate school.
+Assistantships are considered primarily as a form of financial aid to help both Ohio students and out-of-state students complete graduate school.
 Compensation may include a stipend, tuition remission and subsidized health insurance.

 All assistantships include a stipend, which is intended to help defray the costs of housing, food and transportation.
 A stipend is a fixed sum of money that is not necessarily based on work performed or hours of work.
 It is paid on a semimonthly basis (15th day and last day of each month), and is subject to applicable state, federal and local taxes.
 Stipend amounts vary by discipline and program, as well as by type of assistantship.